How to Prepare Your Venue for a Photoshoot: A Checklist for Hospitality Brands, Restaurants, Bars and Cafés

 - 4 min read

-As a Hamilton-based Waikato food and brand photographer, I’ve seen how well-prepared spaces yield better results in less time.
+As a Hamilton-based (Waikato) food and brand photographer, I’ve seen how well-prepared spaces yield better results in less time.
 In this comprehensive guide, we’ll walk through each step, from shot planning to lighting and styling, so your shoot runs efficiently and your visuals drive bookings.

 Why Preparation Matters